Study Hall Educational Foundation, India

 “YouTube meets Netflix in a schoolhouse with a dirt floor.”

-With the country in lockdown and all schools closed to prevent the spread of COVID19, thousands of teachers and students are now flocking to the DSHONLINE platform.
+With the country was in lockdown and all schools closed to prevent the spread of COVID19, thousands of teachers and students flocked to the DSHONLINE platform.
 And it is working!
-When Mona started supporting this initiative 10 years ago, DSH was offered in 23 schools.
-In 2024, then now YouTube channel now has 127,486 subscribers and 232,900 unique users with over 22.5 million views.
+When Mona started supporting this initiative 10 years ago, DSH was sending vidoes to 23 schools.
+In 2025, it has transformed to a YouTube channel that now has over 130,000 subscribers and 203,261 unique users with over 22.8 million views.

 Prerna Girls School